 So if you see a tachi and a katana the tachi is probably the longer one of the two.
-Keep in mind this is very dependend on the century the sword was crafted.
+Keep in mind this also depends on the century the sword was crafted.

 One more important thing to note is that there are way more Japanese swords types than you might think.
 Even I was quite surprised when I compiled a list in my Types of Japanese Swords Article.

 I found out that the most distinguishable aspect of the Japanese swords is their size.
-(This works quite well, but knowing the other aspect like the ones we cover in this article surely helps a lot 😀 )
+(This works well in most cases, but knowing the other features increases accuracy)

 Tachi has a more Pronounced Curve